evennia/evennia/CODING_STYLE.md

 ### Default Commands

-These represent a special case since Commands in Evennia are using their class docstrings to represent the in-game help entry for that command.
+These represent a special case since Commands in Evennia use their class docstrings to represent the in-game help entry for that command.
-So for the default look of Command class docstrings see instead [the default command documentation policy][command-docstrings].
+For the default look of Command class docstrings see instead [the default command documentation policy][command-docstrings].

 ### Automatic docstring templating